Possible Causes and Solutions for Keyboard and Mouse Not Working Issue

-Did you experience USB keyboard&mouse Not working after Windows Update?
-The mouse pointer doesn’t respond to your gesture, stops working after a certain period of use or keyboard&mouse didn’t detect by Microsoft Windows.
-A number of users report this issue Mouse stopped working after install the latest windows update or Upgrade to Windows 10 aka 1809.
+Did you experience USB keyboard and mouse not working after Windows Update?
+The mouse pointer doesn’t respond to your gesture, stops working after a certain period of use or the keyboard and mouse didn’t detect by Microsoft Windows.
+A number of users report this issue Mouse stopped working after installing the latest Windows update or Upgrade to Windows 10.

-USB keyboard & mouse not working after Windows 10 10 upgrade
+USB keyboard & mouse not working after Windows 10 update

 Using Logitech keyboard& mouse combo on my PC as its working fine previously.
-Recently upgrade my Windows 10 to October 2020 Update but After 100% upgrade system rebooted and got to login screen – would not accept any mouse or keyboard input (both are USB).
+Recently upgrade to Windows 10 Update but After 100% upgrade system rebooted and got to login screen – would not accept any mouse or keyboard input (both are USB).
 Reboot and at BIOS level the mouse & keyboard work fine but As soon as I boot up OS they don’t work

 keyboard & mouse stops working after a certain period